colin-bledsoe/colinbledsoe/content/posts/alohomora_box/index.md

 ### Feature Inspiration

-I wanted to make a box that could be opened remotely when escape room participants cast the "Alohamora" spell.
-Sarah Jane found a beautiful antique jewelry box at a local thrift store that would give the perfect bones for my project.
+I wanted to make a box that could be opened remotely when escape room participants cast the "Alohomora" spell.
+Sarah Jane found a beautiful antique jewelry box at a local thrift store that would provide the perfect aesthetic for the project.
 After redoing some sprinklers in the yard, I discovered that pop-up sprinkler springs were impressively strong and readily available.
 I knew I wanted to include a sprinkler spring as an energy source in the project.

 <div class="flex justify-center">
 <figure class="gblog-post__figure">